Ove Pihl: Atlantis

 In 1974 Pihl, with Kjell Peterson, founded the book publishing company Atlantis, which became renowned for exquisitely designed non-fiction books and ambitious issues of classical literature.

 Page One Publishing

-In 1990 Pihl, together with Robert Malmkvist, founded the book publishing company Page One Publishing.
+In 1990, Pihl, together with Robert Malmkvist, founded the book publishing company Page One Publishing.
 It specialized in the creation and production of high-quality non-fiction books, approaching clients through sales channels outside of the established book market.
-In 1998 Page One Publishing mastered the largest Swedish book production ever in one single printing – one million bounded copies - for the telecom company Telia.
+In 1998, Page One Publishing mastered the largest Swedish book production ever in one single printing – one million bound copies - for the telecom company Telia.
 The book was aimed at the entire Swedish population and dealt with the new information technology.
-For twenty years Page One Publishing has created and produced more than 4 million non-fiction books distributed over large parts of Europe.
+For twenty years, Page One Publishing has created and produced more than 4 million non-fiction books distributed over large parts of Europe.
 Among notable clients are Åhléns, IKEA, H&M, the Swedish armed forces, Indiska, Stockholm Energi, Gant, University College of Arts, Crafts and Design, Swedish Royal Court, Swedish Mail, COOP, Hemköp, Atlas Copco, Carrefour, Scania.

+Death

+Pihl died on 16 March 2026, at the age of 87.